btf-org/flank/README.md

 # Flank
-I'm a data analytics consultant, and I built the following to simplfy my work.
+I'm a data analytics consultant.
+Flank is a set of tools that I've built to speed up common tasks that annoyingly complicated in 2025.

 ### Examples
 - R